tylerlwsmith/x86-desktop-linux-playbook/README.md

 This Ansible Playbook sets up a new x86 desktop Linux machine for development.
 Nuking-and-paving laptops and setting up VMs was getting tedious, so I wanted to automate the process.

-The Playbook installs Node.js, Yarn, Docker, Docker Compose, VS Code + extensions, TLDR, Ansible, VIM, and Terminator.
+The Playbook installs Node.js, Yarn, Docker, Docker Compose, VS Code + extensions, TLDR, Ansible, VIM, jq, and Terminator.
 It also creates a `~/projects/` and `~/contributions/` directory for storing code.

 ## Installing the Playbook dependencies